Maulve/dotfiles/README.md

 **WARNING: DO NOT USE install.sh.
 It is currently BROKEN and will DELETE your existing configs.**

-These dotfiles are a heavily modified version of ML4W's dotfiles https://gitlab.com/stephan-raabe/dotfiles
+These dotfiles are a heavily modified version of the ML4W dotfiles https://gitlab.com/stephan-raabe/dotfiles

 It aims to make configuration more streamlined and direct. (personally I find this easier to manage)